Suicide Room: Plot

-Dominik returns home and to The Suicide Room, where Sylwia tells him a love story in which the lovers commit suicide with pills and alcohol.
+Dominik returns home and to The Suicide Room, where Sylwia tells him a love story in which the lovers die by suicide with pills and alcohol.
 After confessing that this is how she wants to die, she begs him to get pills for her.
 Having been sent to a psychiatrist, Dominik answers the questions in accordance with Sylwia's instructions.
 Sylwia feeds him answers that are designed to lead the doctor to give him the pills that she wishes to use.
 Dominik follows the lines Sylwia gives, but—in a plea for Sylwia to reconsider her suicide plan—continually remarks that no one should want to die.

 As Dominik and Sylwia discuss where to meet and transfer the pills, Dominik's father rips out the router before their plans are set.
 Dominik panics, but later confesses to his parents.
 They forbid him from returning but, still wanting to see Sylwia, Dominik brings the pills to the bar they had discussed in the hope that Sylwia will show up.
 Dominik heads to the toilets and takes two handfuls of the pills.
 Dominik then finds a couple kissing and starts filming them.
 They take his camera and begin filming his delirium.
 Dominik returns to the bar, finds Sylwia, and kisses her passionately.

 Later, at The Suicide Room, Sylwia talks about Dominik's long absence before seeing his avatar, only to learn that it's his mother, who announces that Dominik has died.
 It is revealed that Dominik never left the bathroom after taking the pills, and his overdose was filmed by the drunk couple.
 Dominik attempted to reverse his decision but to no avail.
 His death is posted online on The Suicide Room wall.